Elon Musk says he ‘regrets’ social media attacks on Trump

 In his sharpest attack on Trump, Musk claimed that the US president was “in” the so-called Epstein files and that was the “real reason” they had not been made public.

-Amid the back and forth, Trump said the “easiest way” to cut spending would be to cancel the contracts and subsidies awarded to Musk’s companies, which include Tesla and SpaceX.
+Amid the back and forth, Trump said the “easiest way” to cut spending would be to cancel the contracts and subsidies awarded to Musk’s companies, which include electric carmaker Tesla and rocket company SpaceX.

 In an interview with NBC News on Saturday, Trump said he assumed his relationship with Musk was over and that he had no interest in mending ties.